-The Bank is providing Broking facility to the demat customers of the Bankin association with Ms. Aditya Birla Money Limited.
+Bank is providing Broking facility to the demat customers of the Bankin association with Ms. Aditya Birla Money Limited.
 An income of Rs.
-6.89 lakh was earnedby the Bank during FY17 on account of online trading activities.
+6.89 lakh was earnedby the Bank during FY18 on account of online trading activities.

 e.
 Applications Supported by Blocked Amount (ASBA) Services: